LibraryOfCongress/coding-standards/README.md

 * UTF-8 encoding
 * Unix line-termination
 * Spaces for indentation with a tab size of 4
 * Trailing whitespace is automatically trimmed (this will avoid Git highlighting extra whitespace)

 Just copy it into your project's root directory and if your editor doesn't have native support install the plugin: http://editorconfig.org/#download

+# Language-Specific Configuration

+Each language has a subdirectory which contains a README file with instructions for the tools and conventions popular in that language.
+For example, Python tooling will be built around PEP-8 but Java will reasonably differ.

 # General Policies